The Midland Railway crest

 The plan of the site of a railway accident at Wellingborough which happened on 2nd October 1898

-For no other reason that we had occasion to scan this document recently and thought it deserved sharing, here is the detailed plan that accompanied the report by Board of Trade inspector, Lt.
+For no other reason than we had occasion to scan this document recently and thought it deserved sharing, here is the detailed plan that accompanied the report by Board of Trade inspector, Lt.
 Col. Yorke, into the terrible accident at Wellingborough on 2nd October 1898.
-The original is in our collection, but we're happy to plug the fantastic The Railways Archive web site as a source of the report if you wish to read it.
+The original is in our collection, but we're happy to plug the fantastic The Railways Archive website as a source of the report if you wish to read it.

 Very briefly, a heavy barrow somehow ran off the platform into the path of an oncoming Down Express.
 Despite a heroic attempt to move it off the line, the engine of the Express was derailed on contact with the barrow, resulting in the loss of seven lives including both men on the footplate of the Express.
 The tragedy led to a change in the way station platforms are configured which remains the case today.